nielsbaloe/vertxui/README.md

 * easy junit testing of client-side code, and other convenient Java tooling

 Examples are included for: hello world (vanilla js and Fluent HTML), automatic browser reloading (Figwheely), 3 webchats with: websockets SockJS and EventBus, POJO (de)serialization for ajax websockets sockJS and eventbus, TodoMVC, Bootstrap, jQuery Mobile and more.

+VertxUI is _not_ a javascript framework.
+Instead of using a smoother for browser differences like jquery, VertxUI lends on the trend that javascript is standardised, and HTML+CSS is more than enough to write your GUI.
+VertxUI is just the glue you were looking for, instead of writing errorprone javascript.

 ### Serverside